Pull Requests β Let's Squash Bugs & Build Features!ΒΆ

 Install

-as well as its dependencies in editable mode:Bash# pwd: path/to/your/working/directory conda activate torchmeter-dev # (1) pip install -e ".[test]" # (2)
+torchmeteras well as its dependencies in editable mode:Bash# pwd: path/to/your/working/directory conda activate torchmeter-dev # (1) pip install -e ".[test]" # (2)- πββοΈ Replace

 - πββοΈ Replace